UPEC Community Conservation Grants

 UPEC wishes to encourage more proactive stewardship with this program.
 Grants could be awarded for finding ways to enhance native plant and animal life and the systems that support them.
 They can be for starting a community forest or preserve, or restoring a stream or wetland, or putting on a program about local medicinal plants, rare frogs, or top predators.
 These are only examples; local communities can come up with their own ideas.

-As of March 2023, UPEC has given away $217,700 so far under this program: $30,000 to three grants in 2016 for land acquisition; $12,500 to three grants that were not for land acquisition in 2017; $25,500 to three grants in 2018, one of which was for land acquisition and two to enable future land acquisition; $21,500 for three grants in 2019, one for land acquisition and two for educational campaigns (wind towers in wilderness areas and glacial archeology); $32,000 for four grants in 2020, three for land acquisitions and one for a water monitoring educational campaign; seven grants for $36,700 in 2021, two for land acquisition; $32,000 for four grants in 2022, two for land acquisition, one for river protection, and one for restoration; and $19,000 for four grants in 2023, three for land acquisition/public access assurance, and one for Native land rematriation.
+As of 2024, UPEC has given away $232,200 under this program: $30,000 in 2016 for land acquisition; $12,500 for various projects in 2017; $25,500 in 2018 for land acquisition; $21,500 in 2019 for land acquisition and educational campaigns; $32,000 in 2020 for land acquisitions and water monitoring; $36,700 in 2021 for various projects; $32,000 in 2022 for land acquisition, river protection, and ecosystem restoration; $19,000 in 2023 for land acquisition/public access assurance and Native land rematriation; and $23,000 in 2024 for land acquisition.
 Our priority has been to further the permanent acquisition of ecologically rich parcels of land with an eye to community support and vulnerability to loss.

 The grants, up to $10,000 each, are for planning or implementing local conservation projects that engage a variety of stakeholders within a community, from recreational and sportsmen’s groups to naturalists, township officials, churches, and schools.
 The UPEC Board anticipates the program will stimulate grassroots conservation activity in localities throughout the UP.